 Originally constructed as a warehouse, 730 Leonard Street NW was an under-utilized, largely vacant building on the northwest side of Grand Rapids.

 The solid brick building has been converted into 10 studio and 8 one-bedroom apartments, with 3,698 sf of dividable retail space.
 The Cella Building Company corporate offices occupies a large segment of the retail space.
 Apartments feature balconies, stainless steel appliances and high-end finishes, as well as video security and indoor bicycle storage.
 Leonard Street is home to an assortment of retail, restaurants, bars & cafes, all walking distance to the property.

 We are pleased to have the support of the West Grand Neighborhood Association and West Leonard Business Association for this project in Grand Rapids.
-The property will be certified Net Zero Carbon and is fully compliant with the GR2030 District.
+The renovated property is fully compliant with the GR2030 District.

 736 Leonard NW

-A windowless warehouse adjacent to our newly renovated building holds tremendous potential!
-This brick structure is getting a third floor, windows and sliding glass doors.
-The finished project will add 10 apartments to the 730 Leonard building (access through the lobby on McReynolds), plus 1,032 square feet of ground level retail space.
+A windowless warehouse adjacent to our newly renovated building held tremendous potential!
+This brick structure gained a third floor, windows and sliding glass doors.
+The finished project added 10 apartments to the 730 Leonard building (access through the lobby on McReynolds), plus 1,032 square feet of ground level retail space.

-The studio and one-bedroom apartments will feature balconies, stainless steel appliances and high-end finishes, as well as video security and indoor bicycle storage.
-As the buildings are linked together, the expanded property will be certified Net Zero Carbon and be fully compliant with the GR2030 District.
+The studio and one-bedroom apartments feature balconies, stainless steel appliances and high-end finishes, as well as video security and indoor bicycle storage.
+The expanded property is fully compliant with the GR2030 District.